-Details Career/Technical Education Programs or other Vocational Training (EPC)

-Description of the component Vocational training is a SNAP E&T activity that improves the employability of SNAP recipients by providing training in a skill or trade.
+Details Career/Technical Education Programs or other Vocational Training (EPC) Description of the component Vocational Training is a SNAP E&T activity that improves the employability of SNAP recipients by providing training in a skill or trade.
 This allows SNAP recipients to move directly into employment.
-Vocational training incorporates: occupational assessment and remedial and entry-level job skills training; short-term, prevocational, and entrepreneurial training; customized training; institutional skills training; upgrade training; and vocational education.
-Vocational training must be related to the types of jobs available in the labor market; consistent with employment goals identified in the SNAP recipient's employment plan, when possible; provided in either a classroom or work- based setting; and designed to provide a certificate upon successful completion.
+Vocational Training incorporates occupational assessment and remedial and entry-level job skills training; short-term, prevocational, and entrepreneurial training; customized training; institutional skills training; upgrade training; and vocational education.
+Vocational Training must be related to the types of jobs available in the labor market; consistent with employment goals identified in the SNAP recipient's employment plan, when possible; provided in either a classroom or work- based setting; and designed to provide a certificate upon successful completion.
 Participants in this component are expected to meet the participation requirements as determined by the educational institution or program.
 Level of effort is based on what the training provider requires for completing the program; in general, participants spend about 12 hours per week engaged in this component.
 Improving skills and providing opportunities for new skill development may improve employment outcomes and job retention for ABAWDs.
-Target population General Population SNAP recipients (that is, non- ABAWDs), exempt SNAP recipients who volunteer to participate in SNAP E&T services, and ABAWDs Criteria for participation Necessary skills will depend on the activity and may include: basic literacy and numeracy skills; computer skills; and soft skills such as interpersonal abilities, multicultural awareness, and communication skills.
+After assessing the SNAP recipient, Board staff look for an appropriate provider.
+Each placement is specific to the individual customer.
+Classes may be in person or virtual.
+The duration of the classes vary by class.
+Examples of Vocational Trainings offered to SNAP E&T participants by Boards include HVAC, CDL, Network Administrator, Medical Billing and Coding.
+Length of training and other details vary by provider.
+Target population General Population SNAP recipients (that is, non- ABAWDs), exempt SNAP recipients who volunteer to participate in SNAP E&T services, and ABAWDs Criteria for participation Necessary skills will depend on the activity and may include: • basic literacy and numeracy skills;

+Table G.VII.
+Educational Program Details: Career/Technical Education Programs or other Vocational Training computer skills; and soft skills, such as interpersonal abilities, multicultural awareness, and communication skills.
 Note: Criteria for participation will vary by activity and Vocational Training provider.
-Geographic area Vocational training may be provided in full-service counties and in minimum-service counties if the SNAP recipient volunteers to participate in the program.
-E&T providers Contracted Workforce Solutions Office staff in the 28 workforce areas
+Geographic area Vocational Training may be provided in full-service counties and in minimum-service counties if the SNAP recipient volunteers to participate in the program.
+E&T providers Contracted Workforce Solutions Office staff in the 28 workforce areas Projected annual participation 318 Estimated annual component costs \$302,502 Not supplanting TWC's SNAP E&T contract with Boards states that Boards "shall ensure that SNAP E&T funds expended on educational services or activities supplement, not supplant, nonfederal funds for existing educational services and activities" SNAP E&T funds will be used to offer educational activities to E&T participants who would not be otherwise entitled to participate and be used where local providers have not otherwise obligated funding.
+TWC recommends that Boards include supplanting and cost parity requirements in their contracts with providers; however, inclusion in a contract does not count as evidence of cost parity or not supplanting.
+Contract monitoring and ME reviews conducted by both HHSC and TWC contain reviews of financial expenditures to validate compliance that E&T funds used for educational components do not supplant nonfederal funds for existing educational activities.

-00

-Projected 39

-annual

-participation

-Estimated \$45,218.95

-annual

-component

-costs

-Not supplanting TWC's SNAP E&T contract with Boards states that Boards "shall ensure that SNAP E&T funds expended on educational services or activities supplement, not supplant, nonfederal funds for existing educational services and activities"

 SNAP E&T funds will be used to offer educational activities to E&T participants who would not be otherwise entitled to participate and be used where local providers have not otherwise obligated funding.

-TWC recommends that Boards include supplanting and cost parity requirements in their contracts with providers; however, inclusion in a contract does not count as evidence of cost parity or not supplanting.

-Contract monitoring and ME reviews conducted by both HHSC and TWC contain review of financial expenditures to validate compliance that E&T funds used for educational components do not supplant nonfederal funds for existing educational activities.

-SNAP E&T funds will be used to offer educational activities to E&T participants who would not be otherwise entitled to participate and where local providers have not otherwise obligated funding.